sunbagel/DebateDino/backend/routeDocs.md

 - Could use multiquery filter to filter 2/3 of the roles maybe (?)

 ## Forms
-- FormStructures are embedded into Tournament documents
+- Forms are embedded into Tournament documents
-- FormResponses are in their own collection "formResponses"
+- Registrations are in their own collection

-  - Maybe there is a better way to collect FormResponses (current solution requires filtering based on tournament/user)
+### Form Schema:

-### Form Structure:
+Creating form structure should be part of tournament creation process, when the host defines questions.

-Creating form structure should be part of tournament creation process
+A form contains Questions, TeamQuestions, and MemberQuestions.
+Each Question can be of a different type (check schema.go)
 ```
 POST /tournaments